 Celebrate New Donors

 Since #GivingTuesday brings new and old supporters to your nonprofit fundraising mission, having a special gala to say thanks is important.
-Consider a charity gala such as a holiday wine tasting to create further opportunities to get to know your donors.
+Consider a charity gala or perhaps host a holiday wine tasting to create further opportunities to get to know your donors.
 They’ll be happy to pay a registration fee, as they know your overall efforts are about fundraising.
 Tell them of the impact their donations have on your organization specifically.
 Honor donors individually for their #GivingTuesday contributions.

 #GivingTuesday Crowdfunding Events